-- Themes in Culture and Society II (5).
+602. Themes in Culture and Society II (5).
 Must be taken by M.L.A. students in the first two quarters when offered.
 Credit for or concurrent registration in MLA 601 or MLA 602 when offered is prerequisite for all other M.L.A. courses.

 Required of all students in the Master of Liberal Arts program.
-It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the 17th century to the present. - 610.
-Studies in Communication (5).
-Pr., Completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
+It provides the student with an interdisciplinary exploration of culture and society through aesthetics, art, communication, drama, history, literature, music, politics, philosophy, and social movements from the 17th century to the present.